 Visit the Arts Education Program’s EVENTBRITE page to register for upcoming professional development workshops for K-12 teachers.
 To find professional development opportunities happening across the state for educators, access the Arts Education Program’s statewide professional development calendar and the Art Works for Kids statewide professional development workshops calendar.

-- Teacher-Initiated Projects, in which an artist works one-on-one with a teacher to instruct the teacher in a specific art form.
-The emphasis is on the teacher’s growth in knowledge and skills in an artform of his/her choice.
-This experience does not require the teacher to appy this in the classroom supports personal growth in the arts.
-Utah PTA Arts Education Grants, for first time applicants.
-UDAM will work with The Utah PTA to award grants up to $500 for art programs in Utah schools sponsored by individual PTA units.
-These funds will match those the local PTA provides for enhancing art programs for students.
-More information to follow.
+Teacher Initiated Project Guidelines, in which an artist works one-on-one with a K-12 teacher to instruct the teacher in a specific art form.
+The emphasis is on the teacher’s personal growth in knowledge and skills in an art form of his/her choice.
+This experience does not require the teacher to apply this in the classroom; it supports personal growth in the arts.
+Access online TIP application.

 Beverley Taylor Sorenson Arts Learning Program

 Utah Arts and Museums, Art Works for Kids!, the Utah State Board of Education, and the Utah Parent Teacher Association, the Utah Arts Education Partnership (UAEP) is an operating alliance for the Beverley Taylor Sorenson Arts Learning Program (BTSALP).
 This continuing initiative, funded by the Utah Legislature, integrates quality arts education into the curriculum of Utah elementary schoolchildren by: funding the salaries of arts specialists to work side-by-side with classroom teachers and district arts coordinators to provide curriculum support and administrative coordination; promoting partnerships with universities to offer pre-service and professional development training; and providing one-time money to purchase equipment and art materials.
 The BTSALP is administered through the Utah State Board of Education.